testpointcorp/applitools-vansah-java-integration/README.md

 By following this setup, you can streamline your testing workflow, ensuring that test outcomes are recorded directly in your Jira workspace.
 ## Prerequisites
-- Applitools - [Applitools](https://applitools.com/) project is already setup.
+- Applitools - [Applitools](https://applitools.com/) project is already set up with the API token properly configured in the environment variables.
 - Vansah Binding - Download VansahNode.java file from this repo [`VansahNode.java`](https://github.com/testpointcorp/Vansah-API-Binding-Java/blob/prod/src/main/java/com/vansah/VansahNode.java).
 - Make sure that [`Vansah`](https://marketplace.atlassian.com/apps/1224250/vansah-test-management-for-jira?tab=overview&hosting=cloud) is installed in your Jira workspace
 - You need to Generate **Vansah** [`connect`](https://docs.vansah.com/docs-base/generate-a-vansah-api-token-from-jira-cloud/) token to authenticate with Vansah APIs.